Talking to children about erections | Helpful tips & advice

 So how do you go about explaining erections to your child?

-As your child grows older, there’s a number of different conversations you could have.
+As your child grows older, there are a number of different conversations you could have.

 An erection happens when extra blood goes into the penis.
 It means that their penis is working properly.